-Our Study Support Service: Industry Route Map has been developed with life science companies, for life science companies.
-It's the perfect interactive tool for navigating all our services.
+A Study Support Service Route Map has been developed with life science companies, for life science companies.
+It's a helpful interactive tool for navigating all our services.

-The Industry Route Map is a visual tool which illustrates the support that we provide at each stage of your research journey.
+The Route Map visually illustrates the support that we provide at each stage of your research journey.
 It has handy stops along the way which link to videos and other resources that will help you understand how that support works, and how to access it.

 Key features include:

-- An easy to understand user guide which has also been written with life science companies, for life science companies and highlights the value of working with us.
+- An easy to understand Study Support Service: Industry Route Map user guide which has also been written by life science companies, for life science companies, and highlights the value of working with us.

 - A section containing all the information you need to get started which is especially useful if this is your first time working with us.